urschrei/pyzotero/readme.md

 # Notes #

 All currently available API calls have been implemented and documented (see below).
 Calling an API method which requires an optional parameter without specifying one will raise a `ParamNotPassed` error. **URL parameters will supersede API calls which should return e.g. a single item:** `https://api.zotero.org/users/436/items/ABC?start=50&limit=10` will return 10 items beginning at position 50, even though `ABC` does not exist.
 Be aware of this, and don't pass URL parameters which do not apply to a given API method.
+Running zotero.py from the command line will attempt to import your ID and key from a file named `zotero_keys.txt` in your home directory (see comment in `main()` for details), create a new Zotero object and call some of the methods.

 # Currently Available API Calls #